 A signature federal work-study opportunity

-America Reads provides opportunities for students at the University of Southern Maine to work with children in local schools to improve literacy skills.
+America Reads and America Counts provide opportunities for students at the University of Southern Maine to work with children in local schools to improve skills in literacy and mathematics.
 By becoming a tutor, you’ll gain valuable experience while making a positive impact on the lives of young learners.

 Students with a federal work-study offer are eligible to participate in this program.
 This is a great opportunity for you to gain valuable experience, network with teachers and administrators, learn educational theory first-hand and make a meaningful difference in the lives of young learners!